Philips CPAP Cancer Risk: How Recalled Philips CPAP Machines May Cause Cancer

 While a series of answers to frequently asked questions for Philips CPAP-BiPAP machines has been issued by the FDA, no clear information has been provided about how Philips CPAP machines cause cancer, types of cancer that may be caused by the recalled sleep apnea machines or the scope of the potential cancer risk from the CPAP treatment.

 Generally, there is no evidence that suggests CPAP machines cause cancer by themselves.
 If they did, people would not buy the devices or use them regularly to treat their sleep apnea.
+However, the defective design associated with Philips CPAP machines do cause cancer to develop in certain individuals.

 The first CPAP machines were introduced in the 1980s, and they have exploded in popularity over the past few decades.
 There are around 50 to 70 million people in the United States with sleep apnea, and many pay between $300 and $500 for a CPAP machine to improve their health and help keep their airway open at night, generating billions in annual sales for the manufacturers.